vehvis/lein-jib-build/README.md

 # lein-jibcore

-A Leiningen plugin to do many wonderful things.
+Build docker containers with Leiningen, no docker installation needed.
+Uses Google's Jib toolkit.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-jibcore "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.
+Put `[vaik.io/lein-jib.build "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.

-FIXME: Use this for project-level plugins:

-Put `[lein-jibcore "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein jibcore
+    $ lein do uberjar, jib-core

 ## License